adrianhopebailie/web-monetization/explainer.md

      - If the Web Monetization `<meta>` tags are malformed, the browser will stop here.
 The browser SHOULD report a warning via the console.
      - If the Web Monetization `<meta>` tags are well-formed, the browser should extract the Payment Pointer.

  2. The browser invokes the user's Web Monetization Provider passing it the `requestId` and `paymentPointer`.

  3. The provider resolves the Payment Pointer and begins to make payments to the website.

  4. Once the provider has successfully completed the first payment with a non-zero amount, the provider MUST notify the browser, and the browser sets `document.monetization.state` to `started` and then dispatches the `monetizationstart` event on `document.monetization`.
 The event's type is `monetizationstart`.
 The event has a `detail` field with an object containing the Payment Pointer and the Request ID ([specified below](#monetizationstart)).

  5. Every time the provider processes a payment (including the first payment) it notifies the browser which dispatches a `monetizationprogress` event from `document.monetization`.
+The event has a `detail` field with an object containing the amount and currency of the payment.

  6. Payment continues until the user closes/leaves the page.
 The provider MAY decide to stop/start payment at any time, e.g. if the user is idle or backgrounds the page.

 ------ TEMPLATE -----